 How Electrifying CR-V benefits the consumer.
 More power, less fuel

-As it sits, Honda CR-V is a comfortable near midsize 2 row SUV with all-wheel-drive weather foul capabilities.
+In the standard 1.5 liter turbocharged powered offering Honda CR-V is a comfortable near midsize 2 row SUV with all-wheel-drive weather foul capabilities.
 For 2020, Honda CRV comes to market with an electric Hybrid propulsion option shared with Accord Hybrid.

 Powerful, torque rich and cabin quiet, CR-V Hybrid loses no interior volume to control module and battery, yet gains horsepower, torque and fuel efficiency.
 CR-V Hybrid is arguably the most powerful non-turbocharged SUV in the compact class, stating a combined 212 HP and 232 lb-ft torque — utilizing a normally aspirated 2.0 L direct fuel injected DOHC i-VTEC Atkinson cycle 4 cylinder gasoline engine, and 2 rare earth, brush-less electric motor propulsion system.